natritmeyer/site_prism/README.md

 Note that setting a URL is optional - you only need to set a url if you want to be able to navigate directly to that page.
-It makes sense to set the URL for a page model of a home page or a login page, but not a search results page.
+It makes sense to set the URL for a page model of a home page or a login page, but probably not a search results page.

 ### Navigating to the Page